-- Have high aspirations for every pupil: Set clear progress targets for pupils and be clear about how the full range of resources are going to help reach them. - Focus on outcomes for the young person: Be clear about the outcome wanted from any SEND support. - Be responsible for meeting special educational needs: Use the SENCo strategically to support the quality of teaching, evaluate the quality of support and contribute to school improvement. - Involve parents/carers and pupils in planning and reviewing progress: Seek their views and provide regular updates on progress.
+- Have high aspirations for every pupil: Set clear progress targets for pupils and be clear about how the full range of resources are going to help reach them. - ► Focus on outcomes for the young person: Be clear about the outcome wanted from any SEND support. - Be responsible for meeting special educational needs: Use the SENCo strategically to support the quality of teaching, evaluate the quality of support and contribute to school improvement. - Involve parents/carers and pupils in planning and reviewing progress: Seek their views and provide regular updates on progress through virtual meetings or telephone conversations.

-Where your child already has identified SEND and prior to joining Cookridge Primary School, you will be invited to meet the SENCo and your child may have additional visit(s) to the school, to support effective transition.
+Where your child already has identified SEND prior to joining Cookridge Primary School, you will be invited to meet discuss your child's needs with the SENCo and your child may have additional visit(s) to the school, to support effective transition.

 At Cookridge Primary School all pupils are monitored regularly in terms of educational progress through a rigorous assessment process involving termly pupil progress staff meetings.
 The information collected from assessments is used to plan effectively for the next steps in the children's learning.
 Pupils and their parents/carers are invited to two consultation meetings per year with the class teacher and up to three consultation reviews with the SENCo and where concerns arise at other times, parent/carers are able to meet with class teachers, Key Stage Leaders and the SENCo on request.
-Parent/carer of pupils with an Education and Health and Care (EHC) Plan may be invited to formal review meetings during the school year.
+Parents/carers of pupils with an Education and Health and Care (EHC) Plan may be invited to formal review meetings during the school year which may be done virtually.
 Pupils with an EHCP will have frequent communication between home and school, to ensure there are opportunities for discussion at home with regards to the child's day, especially achievements.